VladimirMarkelov/ttdl/README.md

 This sprint was very good and we have no opened issues.
 It means that we do not need to execute the second plugin `issue-pct` to show percentage, so the first plugin removes redundant tag from the `specialTags` and replaces its own tag with some nice message.
+Also the plugin deletes `optional` field to make it printed with default settings and original values.
 The plugin `issue-cnt` prints to stdout its result:

 ```